NickG83/blatbastards/content/rides/snowy-ride-redux.md

 *(Approx. 400KMs)*

+**Sunday**\
-**Sunday;** Realistically can be a "choose your own adventure" coming home.
+Realistically can be a "choose your own adventure" coming home.
 Per the route on the map, the intent is to follow the Alpine Way through to Khancoban then turn onto Tooma Road.
 From there follow Tooma Road onto Elliot Way and get tired (if possible) of all the twisties back to the Snowy Mountain Highway. and follow through to Tumut.
 At Tumut, head East through the Brindabellas and back to Canberra.
 *(Approx. 450KMs)*

 ***Some alternate options:***